 The Chancellor is the titular head of the University and confers all degrees.
 The Chancellor is also a member of the Board of Governors and of the Senate.
-A position profile for the role of Chancellor can be found by following the link on the right-hand side of this page.
+A position profile for the role of Chancellor can be found by clicking this link.

 In accordance with The University of Manitoba Act, the Chancellor is elected by the Committee of Election for a three-year term.
 There is no limit on the number of terms a person may serve as Chancellor.
 Chancellor Harvey Secter’s third term as Chancellor concludes on May 31, 2019.
 He has served as Chancellor since January 1, 2010.

-The Committee of Election is comprised of all of the voting members of the Board of Governors and of the Senate.
+The Committee of Election comprises all the voting members of the Board of Governors and the Senate.
 The Chair of the Board of Governors is the presiding officer.
 The University Secretary is the secretary.
 The sole function of the Committee of Election is to elect a Chancellor.

 To facilitate the election of a Chancellor, the Board of Governors and the Senate approved the Election of the Chancellor Policy in 2011.
 This Policy provides for a Chancellor Search Committee to solicit and review nominations, and to recommend a candidate for Chancellor to the Committee of Election for approval.
-The Chancellor Search Committee is comprised of:
+The Chancellor Search Committee comprises:

 Nominations may be made by:

 a) members and assessors of the Board of Governors and of the Senate;

 d) support staff; and